PacktPublishing/Windows-Subsystem-for-Linux-2-WSL-2-Tips-Tricks-and-Techniques/chapter-09/README.md

 ## Running

-1. Choose File/Open Folder and enter the path to this folder.
+1. Choose File/Open Folder and enter the path to the `web-app` folder.
 2. Choose `View: Toggle Integrated Terminal` to open the terminal
 3. Run `pip3 install -r requirements.txt`
 4. Open `app.py`, press F5, and choose Flask from the menu